 Furthermore, you can clean with a mixture of three tablespoons of baby shampoo and 32 ounces of water.
 White vinegar can also be used to clean the wiper blades.
 Buff the glass with a microfiber cloth

-- Next, rinse the car again with the hose and water to clean the car.
+- Next, rinse the car again with the hose and water to clean the vehicle.
 Do not aim the jet upwards or else the water is likely to seep in the interior.

 - Dry your car with a clean, lint-free cloth or towel to prevent water spots.

 - Clean the car interior, vacuum the seats, carpet, and the floor to suck up all the dirt.